Last Updated on May 23, 2024

 For detailed information on the cost of a locksmith, see our article.

-The law prohibits the ex-tenant from remaining or returning to the property without the express permission of the owner (or be charged with criminal trespassing), but you will want the extra piece of mind by having the property rekeyed by a locksmith.
+The law prohibits the ex-tenant from remaining or returning to the property without the express permission of the owner (or they can be charged with criminal trespassing), but you will want the extra piece of mind by having the property rekeyed by a locksmith.

 How Long Does an Eviction Take in Arizona?

-While the whole eviction process can be as little as 2 weeks, it’s much more typical that the process will take over a month before the tenant actually is evicted, and it can be quite costly when court and attorney fees are considered.
+While the whole eviction process can be as little as 2 weeks, it’s much more typical that the process will take over a month before the tenant is evicted, and it can be quite costly when court and attorney fees are considered.
 This is why so many lessors of property do such extensive background checks, to hopefully not find themselves with a tenant that causes them the grief of having to evict.

 More of Our Favorite Security Products